Start9Labs/btcpayserver-startos/docs/instructions.md

 1. Navigate to `Stores > Settings > General Settings > Lightning > Modify`.
 1. At the bottom of the page, find the "Connection string" input box.
 1. Below this box should say "Use the internal lightning node of this BTCPay Server instance by clicking here."
 Follow through with this statement to populate the connection string for your chosen EmbassyOS lightning node.
+"Internal Node" will display in the input box.
 1. Test the connection and ensure a green success box appeared at the top of the screen.
 1. Click "Submit" to save the Lightning configuration settings for this wallet.